The signs of emotional abuse in a toxic relationship

 B. Constant criticism and belittling

 Emotional abusers often engage in persistent criticism, belittling, or mocking of your abilities, appearance, or accomplishments.
-This bad behavior is designed to make you feel inadequate and dependent on the abuser for validation and support.
+This bad behavior is designed to make you feel inadequate and dependent on them for validation and support.

 Over time, this can significantly damage your self-esteem and self-worth.